thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

 ### Simpified overview how to develop and use a custom module

+* Personas

   * Module Developer

     Develops a new module to provide an automated setup for an application or infrastructure component.

     His Tasks:

     a.
 Starting point:

       * Start with a github project based on the module template

     b.
 Here we need to create:

       * Module implementation
       * Register the module to a catalog

   * Architect

     Uses existing `modules` provided by maybe various `catalogs` to define in a `BOM` file his application and infrastructure outline he want to setup automated.
 He knows exactly the target architecture he want to create by an terraform automation.

     His Tasks:

     * He defines a `BOM`
     * He uses `iascabel` to create the `terraform` automation

   * Customer

     Only uses` existing predefined BOMs` to create a predefined environment architecture which applies to his needs.

+* Bottum up sequence to use a custom module

+  1. `Module` is `developed` and referenced by a catalog
+  2. The `module` will be used in `BOM` file
+  3. The `iascable tool` will create the `terraform` output using the input from `BOM` files and `referenced catalogs`
+  4. In our case our `BOM` will create following environment by terraform code:

+      * `VPC`
+      * `OpenShift`
+      * `Argo CD`
+      * `github repository` with following content
+        * `Argo CD` configuration
+          * `GitOps bootstrap` configuration for `Argo CD`
+          * The `Argo CD` application configuration to deploy the `Helm` chart
+        * `Helm` chart which will deploy the `swagger-editor` application

 * This a example simplified architecture diagram which show the dependencies